https://t.co/Iy39Ioc51m

 Kühne Logistics University - KLU

-Associate Professor of Computer Science in Logistics
+Professor of Logistics Information Systems

 Professor of Logistics